Yet another study shows that Cancer patients who exercise regularly have a better recovery rate

 She explained that these results come from the long-term follow-up of the PACT trial, a Dutch study that investigated whether exercise during chemotherapy can reduce treatment-related side effects, including cancer-related fatigue.

-“Cancer-related fatigue is one of the most distressing side effect of treatment,” said May, “and it can persist for many years after treatment.
-That is the reason why we studied whether exercise for people during treatment with chemotherapy would prevent patients from developing severe fatigue.”
+“Cancer-related fatigue is one of the most distressing side effect of treatment,” said May, “and it can persist for many years after treatment “.

-If your GP isn’t keen to refer you, this Study has some weighty amunition to print out and hand to them.
+If your GP isn’t keen to refer you, this Study has some weighty amunition to show them.

 The PACT study was a two-armed, multicenter randomized controlled trial that compared an 18-week supervised exercise program to usual care among 204 breast cancer patients and 33 colon cancer patients who were undergoing adjuvant treatment, including chemotherapy, of combined moderate- to high-intensity aerobic and strength training twice a week, The team previously reported short-term benefit from the exercise program, noting that patients in the intervention arm experienced less fatigue than those in the usual-care arm (BMC Medicine.
 2015;13:121).